Ved2701/Quant-Backtesting-Famework/README.md

 Practical exposure to quantitative finance workflows

+## Execution Environment

+This project was developed and executed using **Google Colab**, leveraging its Python environment and data analysis ecosystem.
+The notebook has been uploaded here for reproducibility and ease of review.

 Experience working with real-world financial time series data

 Understanding of backtesting pitfalls and evaluation metrics